-When we look at the year-over-year change in comprehensive income, \$27.0 million in 2016 versus \$33.5 million in 2015, there are two key factors affecting this change.
-Underwriting profit decreased by \$21.9 million and conversely, investment income increased by \$15.5 million.
+When we look at the year-over-year change in after-tax comprehensive income, \$25.9 million in 2017 versus \$27.0 million in 2016, there are two key factors affecting this slight change.
+Underwriting profit increased by \$6.7 million and conversely, investment income decreased by \$10.2 million.